 For larger, research-heavy universities, possibilities abound to meet some of the highest-level engineering career opportunities both nationally and internationally.
 The challenge to recruit and retain the best talent—both faculty and students—is constantly on the minds of presidents, deans and provosts.
 In addition to the obvious need to create top-tier engineering learning environments, building design with robust and adaptable research platforms can serve as a programmatic icon and recruitment tool on campus—fostering an appeal of place that attracts top-notch students and professors who seek the robust capabilities of universities with large science programs.

-Campuses and institutions are embracing a new transformative era: the engineering building has become the new student union—an aggregator on campus.
+Campuses and institutions are embracing a new transformative era: The engineering building has become the new student union—an aggregator on campus.
 To transform science education, the engineering or applied science building should be envisioned as a cornerstone of campus life.
-Universities are setting goals for new science spaces such as, “every student on campus should pass through the STEM building every day.”
 To accomplish these ambitious goals, a careful site study and programming plan are needed at the early stages of design.
 Ensuring proper orientation to optimize foot traffic and daylighting strategies is one of the first steps to designing a successful STEM building.
 Transparent spaces allow students to see peers in action.
 This visibility generates a dynamic culture for the building, program, university and surrounding community.

 Apple, Hewlett-Packard, Amazon, Google.
 How did they get their start?
 All in garages!
 These spaces worked so well because they offered limitless possibilities to accommodate exactly what creative minds needed at that moment in time.
 Entrepreneurs can add, remove, hack and experiment in a garage without fear of ruining a pristine space.